 FIGURE 46.
-AN ILLUSTRATION OF THE BIT-FORMAT WITHIN THE 16-BIT WORD (CONSISTING OF THE H1 AND H2 BYTES) WITH THE "D" BITS DESIGNATED set back to the set back to th The "D" bits (within the pointer-word) will be set back to their normal value; and the contents of the H1 and H2 bytes will be decremented by one.
+AN ILLUSTRATION OF THE BIT-FORMAT WITHIN THE 16-BIT WORD (CONSISTING OF THE H1 AND H2 BYTES) WITH THE "D" BITS DESIGNATED egative Byte-set back to their no. The "D" bits (within the pointer-word) will be set back to their normal value; and the contents of the H1 and H2 bytes will be decremented by one.